 The Wright family had been farming in what was then the Chelmsford territory since the 18th century.
 Burials may have occurred as early as 1819, and certainly by 1827.
 In 1836, 107 years after being incorporated as a town, Westford formally granted Bela Wright, a 39-year old farmer and veteran of the War of 1812, permission to continue using the private burial ground on the half-acre of land “between Caleb Wight’s and Reuben Wright’s land.”
 Eight Wrights and one Wight, all related, were listed as founding proprietors of the cemetery.

 By 1909 most of the Wrights and their descendants had either passed away or left the area.
-The cemetery had never had a caretaker to look after its two dozen interred citizens, so the town took possession of Wright Cemetery, Westford’s fourth, under a state law for “the care of neglected burial places” in 1921.
+The town took possession of Wright Cemetery, Westford’s fourth, under a state law for “the care of neglected burial places” in 1921.
 The town added another four acres to the cemetery in 1997 with the purchase of the adjoining Gould-Picking Farm.
 The surrounding copse of pine trees protects its borders and somewhat quiets the road traffic.

 Like all of Westford’s cemeteries, what was once originally farmland was first denoted as a cemetery only by the slate headstones protruding from tall grass.
 In the 1840s the cemetery was bordered by a whitewashed picket fence, later replaced by a fieldstone wall with split granite capstone.
 Steps were cut into the wall to gain entrance from Groton Road; the stone inscribed “Wright Cemetery” was given to the town by descendant Carl Wright in 1977.
 Mr. Wright, a veteran of World War I, was buried here in 1986 at the age of 95.

 Directions: From Rte.
 3N or Rte.
 3S, take Rte.
-40 (Groton Road) into Westford going towards Groton.
+40 (Exit 86, formerly Exit 33/Groton Road) into Westford going towards Groton.
 Pilgrim Drive will come up just before the cemetery, which will be on your right, about a mile before the Groton town line.
 From Westford: Wright Cemetery is near the Stony Brook Middle School, on the opposite side, heading towards North Street and the Groton line.